akvelon/flutter-code-editor/README.md

 ```

 The example above creates a section named `section1`.
-The built-in `BracketsStartEndNamedSectionParser` class is designed to parse sections from the code comments using the above syntax.
-It also hides any single-line comment that has a section label with the above syntax,
+The built-in `BracketsStartEndNamedSectionParser` class is designed to parse sections
+from the code comments using the above syntax.
+It also hides any single-line comment that has a section tag with the above syntax,
-although such comments are still present in the editor's hidden state and will be revealed when copying the text.
+although such comments are still present in the editor's hidden state
+and will be revealed when copying the text.

 To customize parsing sections using any other syntax, subclass `AbstractNamedSectionParser`.

 ## Read-Only Code Blocks

-Flutter Code Editor allows to define read-only code blocks, that might be useful for learning use cases when users are guided to modify certain code blocks, and other code desired to be protected from modification.
+Flutter Code Editor allows to define read-only code blocks.
+This may be useful for learning use cases when users are guided to modify certain code blocks
+while other code is meant to be protected from modification.

-To make a `named section` read-only, pass set of `named sections` to the `controller.readOnlySectionNames`:
+To make a named section read-only, pass a set of named sections to the `controller.readOnlySectionNames`:

 ```dart
 controller.readOnlySectionNames = {'section1'};
 ```

 This locks the given sections from modifications in the Flutter Code Editor.
 Any non-existent section names in this set are ignored.
 To make the code editable again, pass an updated set to `controller.readOnlySectionNames`.

-When using this feature, `text` and `value` properties cannot be used to change the text programmatically because they have the same effect as the user input, and so locking affects them as well.
+When using this feature, `text` and `value` properties cannot be used to change the text
+programmatically because they have the same effect as the user input,
+and so locking affects them as well.

 To change a partially locked controller, set the `fullText` property.

 ## Advanced Code Blocks Folding

 ### Folding The First Comment/License

 Many code snippets contain license as their first comment, that might be desired to be folded.
-To fold the first comment use:
+To fold the first comment, use:

 ```dart
 controller.foldCommentAtLineZero();